telefonicaid/fiware-cygnus/flume/README.md

 In both cases, the files are created at execution time if the file doesn't exist previously to the line insertion.
 The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter, `attr_persistence`, whose values can be `row` or `column`.

-Thus, by receiving a notification like the one above, being the persistence mode `row`, an empty `prefix_naming` and `default_user` as the default Cosmos username, then the file named `hdfs:///user/default_user/Org42/Room1-Room/Room1-Room.txt` (it is created if not existing) will contain a new line such as:
+Thus, by receiving a notification like the one above, being the persistence mode `row` and `default_user` as the default Cosmos username, then the file named `hdfs:///user/default_user/Org42/Room1-Room/Room1-Room.txt` (it is created if not existing) will contain a new line such as:

     {"recvTimeTs":"13453464536", "recvTime":"2014-02-27T14:46:21", "entityId":"Room1", "entityType":"Room", "attrName":"temperature", "attrType":"centigrade", "attrValue":"26.5", "attrMd":[{name:ID, type:string, value:ground}]}